ellennickles/code-your-way-s25/week6/README.md

 ### Part 2: Document

-- Write a blog post that includes a link to your refactored code.
+- Document your work that includes a link to your refactored code.
   - Describe and reflect on the changes you made and why you made them.
-How did it go with Git this week?
-For all of it (including the coding part), where did you get stuck, and what steps did you take troubleshoot?
-Anything that you would like to explore and practice more?
+  - How did it go with Git this week?
+Try experimenting with Git branches—did you create a branch to test changes before merging them?
+If so, how did it help (or not)?
+If not, what might be a use case for branching in your future work?
+  - Troubleshooting: Where did you get stuck—whether with Git, coding, or both?
+    What steps did you take to troubleshoot?
+  - AI Use: If you used GitHub Copilot (or another AI tool) for debugging, refactoring, or generating code, reflect on how it influenced your process.
+    Where was it helpful, and where did it fall short?
+  - Next steps: What coding or Git-related techniques would you like to explore and practice more?
 - [Submit here](https://forms.gle/CJZMpMpTeDxpvWv18)

+### Next week

+- Next week, we'll practice pushing our code projects to GitHub.
+Be sure you have a [GitHub account](https://github.com/) (you likely set one up in Weeks 2 and 3), and consider signing up for the GitHub Student Developer Pack for free benefits.
+- After that, we’ll transition to the second part of the course, where you'll develop an independent project—or a series of smaller projects—of your choice.
+  This will be an opportunity to deepen your practice with the programming concepts and strategies we've covered so far.
+- We’ll discuss independent projects in more detail next week, but start brainstorming now!
+Come ready to share some early ideas informally when we meet.